McConnell is warmly embraced by Kentucky Republicans amid questions about his health

 At the breakfast event Saturday, McConnell did not delve into national issues or comment on former President Donald Trump’s legal entanglements, and he did not meet with reporters afterward.
 In his nine-minute speech.
 McConnell accused Democrats of having “turned their backs on rural America.”

-McConnell also praised Daniel Cameron, the state’s attorney general who is challenging Democratic Gov. Andy Beshear in one of the nation’s most closely watched elections this year.
+McConnell also praised Cameron, the state’s attorney general who is challenging Beshear in one of the nation’s most closely watched elections this year.
 McConnell said he first met Cameron when Cameron was a student at the University of Louisville.
 Cameron went on to serve on McConnell’s staff as legal counsel.

 “I’ve watched him over the years,” McConnell said.
 “And now you have.
 And you’ve seen his leadership skills, his ability to rally people together.”

-A rift between Trump and McConnell has reverberated in Kentucky, where both men are popular with Republican voters.
+A rift between Trump and McConnell has reverberated in Kentucky, where both men are prolific vote-getters.
 The split grew after the senator publicly refuted Trump’s claims that the 2020 presidential election was stolen, ending an uneasy partnership that had helped conservatives establish a firm majority on the Supreme Court.

 By BRUCE SCHREINER